 Bearer: Guillermo de Ferrers.

-Watercolor, Chequey, Pointed, Pointed and rounded, Azure, Bend, Boa, Surmounted, Clement V, Four, Outlined in sable, Dimidiated, In chief, In base, Fabric, Coat of arms, Papal States, Fess, Fleur de lis, Personal, Gifra, Vittorio, Guillermo de Ferrers, Gules, Buckle, Illuminated, Interpreted, James II of Urgell, Juan de Beauchamp, Juan de Octon, Party per chevron, Semi-circular, Metal and iridescent, Hard metal, Norman de Darcy, Ordered, Or, Paly, Pale, Peter IV of Aragon, Argent, Without divisions, Ponce I of Urgell, Cinquefoil, Kingdom of Aragon, Sable, Plain tincture, Freehand, Three and Triangular curved.
+Riddle, Watercolor, Chequey, Pointed, Arthur of Britain, Azure, Bend, Boa, Surmounted, Clement V, Ogee, Crystalline, Cross flory, Cross couped, Four, Outlined in sable, Dimidiated, In chief, In base, Fabric, Coat of arms, Papal States, Fess, Fleur de lis, Personal, Gifra, Vittorio, Guillermo de Ferrers, Gules, Buckle, Illuminated, Imaginary, Interpreted, James II of Urgell, Juan de Beauchamp, Hard metal, Ordered, Or, Pale, Argent, Without divisions, Cinquefoil, Kingdom of Aragon, Sable, Vert, Shaded, Plain tincture, Freehand, Three and Triangular curved.

 Dr. Antonio Salmerón y Cabañas,